 5. Why mysteries and thrillers?
 Why urban fantasy and historical fiction?

 That's a good question.
 Part of the answer lies in the opportunity to examine different emotions and reactions that tend come out during situations where there is a lot at stake.
 Part of it has to do with the structure of a mystery or thriller--the crime, the investigation, and the solution (or the prevention of the Very Bad Thing happening)--which forces me (and every other writer) ask lots of questions that are worth thinking about.
-Part of it is the comforting notions that judgment will come to wrongdoers and that an individual can make a difference.
+Part of it is the comforting notions that judgement will come to wrongdoers and that an individual can make a difference.
 Part of it has to do with being able to examine certain situations I've observed in life by creating a fictional story about them.

 I like fiction because you get to tell stories.
-You also get to introduce a lot of complex ideas in a safe environment and play around with them: fiction can be the experimental simulation of real life.
+You also get to introduce a lot of complex and play around with them: fiction can be the experimental simulation of real life.
 And I think there is a certain virtue in creating characters who you think set a good example, because there's always the chance they will resonate positively with someone.
 And crime fiction and monster stories--as old as human story-telling--are great forms of recreation.
 I think we really need that.

-Although each of the books is designed to be a "stand alone," if you want to read them in order, it goes: Site Unseen, Grave Consequences, Past Malice, A Fugitive Truth, More Bitter Than Death, Ashes and Bones.
+The Emma books: Although each of the books is designed to be a "stand alone," if you want to read them in order, it goes: Site Unseen, Grave Consequences, Past Malice, A Fugitive Truth, More Bitter Than Death, Ashes and Bones.
 If you don't read them in order, the only thing I would suggest is that you read Site Unseen before Ashes and Bones: the plot of Ashes totally gives away the ending of Site Unseen!

 The short story, "The Lords of Misrule" is more fun to read after you've gotten to know Margaret through Emma's research.
 That takes place mostly in Past Malice and A Fugitive Truth.